v8/v8.dev/src/blog/v8-release-83.md

 - `v8::FinalizationGroup`
 - `v8::Isolate::SetHostCleanupFinalizationGroupCallback`

 `FinalizationRegistry` (renamed from `FinalizationGroup`) is part of the [JavaScript weak references proposal](https://v8.dev/features/weak-references) and provides a way for JavaScript programmers to register finalizers.
-These APIs are for the embedder to schedule and run `FinalizationRegistry` cleanup tasks where the registered finalizers are invoked; they are deprecated because they are no longer needed. `FinalizationRegistry` cleanup tasks are now scheduled automatically by V8 using the foreground task runner provided by the embedder's `v8::Platform` and do not require any additional embedder code.
+These APIs are for the embedder to schedule and run `FinalizationRegistry` cleanup tasks where the registered finalizers are invoked; they are deprecated because they are no longer needed. `FinalizationRegistry` cleanup tasks are now scheduled automatically by V8 using the foreground task runner provided by the embedder’s `v8::Platform` and do not require any additional embedder code.

 ### Other API changes